 10—Conserving The Sloth

 For several rural communities, sharing space with Sloth Bears is now a regular part of their lives.
 Yet, lack of education and sensitisation places these animals in a precarious position.
 Living With Sloth Bears—a film by Wildlife SOS—reveals that basic knowledge of the bear's behaviour can go a long way in preventing conflicts.
-Simple measures like making noise, carrying a bell while walking in forest areas can prevent bears from being surprised, and attacking humans in retaliation.
+Simple measures like making noise, and carrying a bell while walking in forest areas can prevent bears from being surprised, and attacking humans in retaliation.
 It is also important to protect their habitats and create secure spaces for them.
-Sloth Bears are also captured for ‘dancing’ bear trade by various nomadic tribes.
-Organisations like Wildlife SOS and Wildlife Trust of India (WTI) have been working to rehabilitate dancing bears and to create alternate livelihoods and eradicate this practice among these communities.
+Sloth Bears are also captured for the ‘dancing’ bear trade by various nomadic tribes.
+Organisations like Wildlife SOS and Wildlife Trust of India (WTI) have been working to rehabilitate dancing bears and create alternate livelihoods and eradicate this practice among these communities.
 The Integrated Sloth Bear Conservation and Welfare Project (ISBCWP) by WTI has worked with more than 200 people across various states.
 Education and awareness are vital to ensure that the Sloth Bears of our country continue to thrive.